secure-systems-lab/dsse/specification.md

         payloadType were not signed.
     -   Also, URIs don't need to be registered while Media Types do.

--   Why use payloadType "raw-json-no-payload-type" instead of assuming backwards compatible mode if payloadType is absent?

-    -   We wanted to leave open the possibility of having an application-specific "default" value if payloadType is unspecified, rather than forcing the default to be backwards compatibility mode.
-    -   Note that specific applications can still choose backwards compatibility to be the default.

 -   Why not stay backwards compatible by requiring the payload to always be JSON with a "_type" field?
 Then if you want a non-JSON payload, you could simply have a field that contains the real payload, e.g. `{"_type":"my-thing",